orizens/orizens.com/src/pages/blog/2015-01-19-why-functional-javascript-works-better-for-me-sometimes-and-maybe-for-others.md

 };
 ```

-With functional javascript, you would use a simple &#8220;forEach":
+With functional javascript, you would use a simple "forEach":

 ```typescript
 tracks.forEach(function(track, index){